NanoComp/meep/doc/docs/Installation.md

 apt-get install meep h5utils
 ```

-To build the latest version of Meep from source on Ubuntu 16.04, follow these [instructions](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html).
+Zipped tarballs of stable versions of the source are available on the [releases page](https://github.com/stevengj/meep/releases).

-The source tarballs are available on the [releases pages](https://github.com/stevengj/meep/releases).
+To build the latest version of Meep from source on Ubuntu, follow these [instructions](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html).

 Installation on MacOS
 -----------------------